reginaib/AC-DTI/scripts/README.md

+`dataset.py`: contains methods for required dataset generating

-`graphics.py`: contain methods for graphs creating
+`graphics.py`: contains methods for graphs creating

 `metrics.py`: methods to access the performance of the model